-- · Biological products must be handled with all necessary precautions and considered as being potentially infectious. - In contact with lead or copper pipes, sodium azide can generate explosive compounds - A yellow color indicates a contaminated substrate.
+- Biological products must be handled with all necessary precautions and considered as being potentially infectious. - A yellow color indicates a contaminated substrate.
 Discard the vial and use a new one. - Waste should be disposed of in accordance with applicable local regulations.
 Use only the reagents from the same batch of kits.
-Do not mix reagents from different kit batches when performing an assay; they are optimized for each batch of kits. - Handle the reagents with care to avoid contamination during use.
+Do not mix reagents from different kit - batches when performing an assay; they are optimized for each batch of kits.
+Handle the reagents with care to avoid contamination during use.
 If possible, avoid reagent evaporation during use by limiting the liquid-air exchange surface.
-Evaporation reduces the reagent's stability in the analyzer. - To preserve reagent stability, seal the vials after use with their respective caps - Aging studies, conducted over a 3-week period at 30°C, show that the reagents can be shipped at room temperature over a short period of time, without degradation.

-The bovine plasma used to prepare the BSA and bovine thrombin has been tested by recorded methods and is certified free of infectious agents, in particular the causative agent of bovine spongiform encephalitis.
-Create a plasma blank if this latter is icteric, lipaemic, haemolysed, or if its color differs from - the standard plasmas. - When employing the kinetic method, use ΔOD 405 instead of OD 405. - The thrombin concentration is adjusted for each lot for optimal reactivity. - For in vitro diagnostic use.
+Evaporation reduces the reagent's stability in the analyzer. - To preserve reagent stability, seal the vials after use with their respective caps - Aging studies, conducted over a 3-week period at 30°C, show that the reagents can be shipped at room temperature over a short period of time, without degradation. - The bovine plasma used to prepare the BSA and bovine thrombin has been tested by recorded methods and is certified free of infectious agents, in particular the causative agent of bovine spongiform encephalitis. - Create a plasma blank if this latter is icteric, lipaemic, haemolysed, or if its color differs from the standard plasmas. - When employing the kinetic method, use $\Delta OD 405$ instead of OD 405. - The bovine thrombin concentration is adjusted for each lot for optimal reactivity. · For in vitro diagnostic use.